NardJ/PyInterpreter/README.md

 String values should be enclosed between double quotes (") and can be formatted with python3 f-formatting syntax, e.g. `f"The number is {nr}."`
 All python3 math functions are available for expressions e.g. `a = 3+math.sin(math.pi/2)`.
 Expressions and strings can be enclosed in parentheses '(', ')'

-The script resembles javascript a bit, for example:
+The script has some traits from javascript (var assignement, control flow), python (expressions) and basic (goto/gosub), for example:
 ~~~
 # This is a comment